Semen collection instructions – home collection

 Arrival and billing information

 A valid photo ID is required.
 Specimens may be accepted from patient or partner only: When patients arrives to drop-off their semen sample or to collect their sample on site, they will be asked for a picture ID, which will be photocopied and kept with the lab results of the test.
 This confirms the identity of the person whose sample is being examined.
 If a patient’s partner drops a sample off for a semen analysis, she must provide her identification.
-Semen samples will only be accepted by a patient or his partner.
+Semen samples will only be accepted by a patient or partner.

 Test results will be sent to the patient’s physician.
 The test result can only be interpreted by the patient’s physician or by the testing personnel.